-7. The increase in the unit price of exports - estimated at about 20 to 25% - is likely to have accounted for half the increase in the value of NATO country deliveries to the East European countries and probably for almost all the increase in Allied country sales to China.
+7. The increase in the unit price of exports estimated at about 20 to 25% - is likely to have accounted for half the increase in the value of NATO country deliveries to the East European countries and probably for almost all the increase in Allied country sales to China.
 The real increase in NATO country exports to the USSR is hard to gauge in view of the substantial changes in the pattern of Soviet purchases between 1973 and 1974 following the contraction last year in the relative importance of agricultural produce.
 However, if North American agricultural sales (which make up the bulk of Allied country deliveries of this type of produce) are excluded, the increase in the volume of Allied country exports to the Soviet Union can be estimated as roughly the same as that of their sales to Eastern Europe, i.e. 15-20%.

 8. The impact of price increases was also reflected in NATO imports from Communist countries and in particular from the Soviet Union.
-The sharp rise in world prices of oil, timber, metals and other raw materials of which the Soviet Union is a major exporter, enabled that country to increase significantly its exports to the Alliance in value terms but probably not in volume.
-In contrast, China and most East European countries probably had to expand the volume of their exports in order to maintain or increase their export earnings, recession and falling demand in the West constituting a serious impediment to a sharp increase in their export prices.
+The sharp rise in world prices of oil, timber, metals and other raw materials of which the Soviet Union is a major exporter, enabled that country to increase significantly in the case of most of these goods its exports to the Alliance in value terms but probably not in volume.